Private Brian Stewart FLOOD

 Killed in Action 25 January 1917

-It seems he would have been fostered and boarded in Chiswick.
-In the 1901 Census return it is clear that Brian had two sisters, Edith, b 1893 and Kathleen, b 1895.
-They lived at 20 Heathfield Terrace in the home of sisters, Helen and Emily Seymour Turner, who acted as their carers.
+It seems Brian would have been fostered and boarded in Chiswick.
+In the 1901 Census return it is clear that Brian and his sister Edith lived as young lodgers at 20 Heathfield Terrace in the home of sisters, Helen and Emily Seymour Turner, who acted as their carers.
 In the house also lived another Flood child, Kathleen, born in 1896.
 She was in fact the only child of Frederick Flood’s brother Edgar Henry, who had married Evelyn Kate Luckie, an actress, in Cheltenham in November 1893, in the same year as his brother.
 It seems very likely that Frederick had introduced his brother to his future bride.
 Certainly Evelyn continued her stage career after her marriage for a period after her daughter was born, so it is likely that temporary fostering had been arranged by both the Flood brothers at the time of Frederick’s divorce.
-In 1911 the Flood cousins had moved to 19 Harvard Road, Chiswick, with Brian, now 16.
-His elder sibling was no longer living at the same address but Kathleen at age 14 was, and a scholar.
-Sharing the house at that time was a Government Medical Officer, Dr Joseph Nurse (48) with his wife Ellen and their children Rachel (6), Charles (4) and Walter (9mths), recently returned from the West Indies and another lodger Mary Ord (77).
+In 1911 the Flood cousins had moved to 19 Harvard Road, Chiswick, with Brian now 16 and Kathleen aged 14 Sharing the house at that time was a Government Medical Officer, Dr Joseph Nurse (48) with his wife Ellen and their children Rachel (6), Charles (4) and Walter (9mths), recently returned from the West Indies and another lodger Mary Ord (77).
 Brian worked as a clerk at a firm of accountants.
 Kathleen was still at school.
 Brian’s elder sister lived elsewhere.

 Brian Stewart Flood enlisted at Stamford Brook as Pte.
 1802, 10th Battalion.
 Middlesex Regiment presumably as a Territorial, before 4 August 1914.
 The Battalion was part of the Middlesex Brigade in the Home Counties Division.
 On 30 October 1914 it sailed from Southampton for India, arriving Bombay on 2 December 1914.
-The 1/5th (Weald of Kent) Battalion, East Kent Regiment (The Buffs) was part of the Kent Brigade, in the same Home Counties Division.
-The Division was broken up on arrival in Bombay into Indian Divisions and it would have been while in India that Brian would have been attached to the latter battalion, as Pte 242922.
+The 1/5th (Weald of Kent) Battalion was part of the Kent Brigade, in the same Home Counties Division.
+The Division was broken up on arrival in Bombay and it would have been while in India that Brian would have been attached to the latter battalion, as Pte 242922.

 Brian’s sole legatee was his “landlady” in Chiswick, Helen Turner.
-None of his medals were accepted by his legatee.
-He had been awarded the Territorial War Medal, the rarest of the five World War One Campaign awards, as he had been a Territorial soldier at the start of the War, but not eligible for the 1914-15 Star having not seen his first action until 1916 despite serving overseas, and being posted to an Eastern theatre during 1915.
+None of his medals were accepted by her.
+He had been awarded the Territorial War Medal, the rarest of the five World War One Campaign awards, as he had been a Territorial soldier at the start of the War, but not eligible for the 1914-15 Star having not seen first action until 1916 despite serving overseas, and being posted to an Eastern theatre during 1915.
 He was also awarded the British War and Victory medals.